Leslie J. Westberg

 Leslie J. Westberg (June 23, 1920 - January 4, 1997) was a brigadier general in the United States Air Force.
 He piloted bombers on combat missions in both World War II and the Korean War and reconnaissance aircraft in the Vietnam War.

-Biography
+Early life and education

+Westberg was born June 23, 1920, in Menasha, Wisconsin, the son of Charles Alfred Westberg and Marie A. Pawer Westberg.
+He attended Menasha High School in 1938, and later attended the University of Omaha.
+He graduated from the National War College in 1967.